 Former President Jimmy Carter enters hospital for surgery

-Former U.S. President Jimmy Carter was admitted to a hospital on Monday evening for a procedure to relieve pressure on his brain, caused by bleeding due to his recent falls, his spokeswoman said.
+Former U.S. President Jimmy Carter was admitted to a hospital on Monday evening for a surgery to relieve pressure on his brain, caused by bleeding due to his recent falls, his spokeswoman said.

 The procedure is scheduled for Tuesday morning at Emory University Hospital, Deanna Congileo said in a statement.